 Turn out onto a floured surface and ensure an even thickness.

 Using a small cookie cutter cut into rounds and place on the prepared tray.

 Lightly brush the tops of the scones with milk.

 Bake for approximately 10 minutes or until lightly golden on top.

 Remove from the oven and allow to cool.

-Meanwhile, pour the juice away into a container for later use (another blog post coming on that) as much as possible from the strawberries.
+Meanwhile, pour the juice away into a container for later use, as much as possible from the strawberries.

 Once cool, slice the scones open, spoon a few strawberries on top and finish with whipped cream.